Cost Per Unit Definition

 Cost Per Unit can be defined as the amount of money spent by the company during a time period for producing single unit of the particular product or the services of the company which considers two factors for its calculation i.e., variable cost and the fixed cost and this number helps in determining the selling price of the product or services of company.

-The cost per unit in the company helps in measuring the cost incurred in order to create or produce one unit of the product and it is one of the crucial measures of cost for the purpose of company’s operation.
-This measure of accounting includes all the types of fixed cost as well as variable costs that are associated with the production of the good or provision of the services in the company.
-It is calculated by adding all the fixed cost related to the product i.e., costs that does not change when value of goods or the service produced is changed and all the variable cost related to the product i.e., costs that change when value of goods or the service produced is changed and then dividing the value with the total of units produced during that period.
+The cost per unit in the company helps in measuring the cost incurred to create or produce one unit of the product, and it is one of the crucial measures of cost for the company’s operation.
+This measure of accounting includes all the types of fixed cost and variable costs associated with the production of good or provision of the services in the company.
+It is calculated by adding all the fixed cost related to the product, i.e., costs that do not change when the value of goods or the service produced is changed; and all the variable cost associated with the product, i.e., costs that vary when the value of goods or the service produced is altered and dividing the value with the total of units produced during that period.

 Cost Per Unit Formula

 - Total Fixed Cost: Total of costs which does not change in the company when there is a change in number or amount of goods or the service produced

 - Total Variable Cost: Total of costs which changes in the company when there is a change in number or amount of goods or the service produced

 A total number of the units produced: Quantity of total units produced during a particular period.

 - Firstly, the company should calculate the total amount of money spent on the fixed cost during the period by adding all the expenditure incurred on the fixed cost for the period.